 Policies already supported by the County are aligned with the intent of the VMT requirement.
 Large developments are unlikely to be approved in remote areas due to the challenge of mitigating VMT.
-The Sonoma County Transportation Authority led a county-wide effort to develop a Countycounty-specific VMT Mitigation and Reduction Calculator.
+The Sonoma County Transportation Authority led a countywide effort to develop a county-specific VMT Mitigation and Reduction Calculator.